Old Camp Verde: Camel Military Corps

 Secretary of War Jefferson Davis chose Henry C. Wayne to direct the US Camel Military Corps and, upon advice from Edward Fitzgerald Beale, placed David Dixon Porter in command of the ship, Supply, tasked on 10 May 1855 "to proceed without delay to the Levant" for the "purchase and importation of camels and dromedaries to be employed for military purposes".
 Wayne and Porter made stops in Tunis, Malta, Smyrna, Salonika, Constantinople, Balaklava and Alexandria, Wayne noting "the one-humped camel had carried army burdens of 600 pounds apiece for an average of twenty-five miles a day.
 Those simply ridden by soldiers were capable of journeying seventy miles daily."

 The camels arrived in the US at Indianola, Texas on 29 April 1856 with an "American officer" and his staff, "two Turks" and "three Arabs".
 The 34 drove of camels included a "Tunis Camel", "Bactrian Camels", a "Booghdee Camel" (or Tuilu, a cross of a Bactrian and dromedary), "Arabian" male and female camels, a "Sennar Dromedary", a "Muscat dromedary", "Siout" male and female dromedaries, and a "Mt.
 Sinai dromedary".
 They completed the move to Camp Verde by 27 August.
-The camp khan or camel corral had 150 feet long walls ten feet high, with huts along the rear wall for the native camel drivers.
+The camp khan or camel corral had 150 feet-long walls ten feet high, with huts along the rear wall for the native camel drivers.

-Porter made a second journey to the Levant under Davis' orders, returning to Texas with forty-one camels on 10 February 1857, plus nine additional men and one boy, including Hadji Ali and George Caralambo.
-This completed the mission of Wayne and Porter and responsibilities for the camels resided with the commander of Camp Verde, Captain Innis N. Palmer.
+Porter made a second journey to the Levant under Davis's orders, returning to Texas with forty-one camels on 10 February 1857, plus nine additional men and one boy, including Hadji Ali and George Caralambo.
+This completed the mission of Wayne and Porter.
+Responsibilities for the camels resided with the commander of Camp Verde, Captain Innis N. Palmer.

-Davis' replacement as Secretary of War, John B. Floyd chose Edward F. Beale to command the Camel Corps and survey a wagon road from Fort Defiance, New Mexico, to the Colorado River.
-Faulk departed Camp Verde on 19 June 1857 with twenty-five camels, leaving behind forty-six, taking the Lower road from San Antonio to El Paso and reaching the Fort Defiance area by 24 August and the Colorado river on 17 October.
-Beale noted the camels had gone for up to thirty-six hours without water, subsisted on bitter greasewood shrubs and were impossible to stampede.
-The camels continued on to Fort Tejon.
+Davis's replacement as Secretary of War, John B. Floyd, chose Edward F. Beale to command the Camel Corps.
+He was ordered to survey a wagon road from Fort Defiance, New Mexico, to the Colorado River.
+Faulk departed Camp Verde on 19 June 1857 with twenty-five camels, leaving behind forty-six, taking the Lower road from San Antonio to El Paso; he reached the Fort Defiance area by 24 August and the Colorado river on 17 October.
+Beale noted the camels had gone for up to thirty-six hours without water, subsisted on bitter greasewood shrubs, and were impossible to stampede.
+The camels continued to Fort Tejon.

 By 1858 Camp Verde had about fifty camels and Fort Tejon twenty-five.
 Yet, the new commander of the Department of Texas, Brevet Major General David E. Twiggs stated, "I do not want the camels in my command."
-He did however, in 1859, order Edwart L. Hartz to make a topographical survey of the Big Bend region with twenty-four camels.
-Afterwards, Hartz reported, "Not only the capability, but the superiority of the camel for military purposes in the badly-watered sections of country, seems to be established...the patience, endurance, and steadiness which characterize the performance of the camels during this march is beyond praise..."
+He did, however, in 1859, order Edwart L. Hartz to make a topographical survey of the Big Bend region with twenty-four camels.
+Afterward, Hartz reported, "Not only the capability, but the superiority of the camel for military purposes in the badly-watered sections of country, seems to be established...the patience, endurance, and steadiness which characterize the performance of the camels during this march is beyond praise..."